1 Updating your SensorStation’s Disk Image

 1. Ensure the SensorStation power is turned OFF

-2. Move the USB Boot Jumper Pin to the ENABLED position (to the left 1 pin, for horizontally placed pins, or down 1 pin for vertically placed pins).
+2. Ensure the USB Boot Jumper Pin is in the ENABLED position (to the left 1 pin, for horizontally placed pins, or down 1 pin for vertically placed pins).
+We ship most stations with the pin in the ENABLED position, but if it’s not, then go ahead and move it.

 • Note: The location of your USB Boot Jumper may vary, and is typically vertically placed near the lower left corner of the Raspberry Pi module on V1 boards, or horizontally placed just above the power switch on V2 boards.